Smartforce-Technologies-Inc/sfui/README.md

     },
   ```

-- If a property added to a component or the extended properties from the component lack of description, you must add it to the story:
+- If a component property lack description, you must add it to the story:

   ```tsx
   prop: {
     description: 'Some text describing the prop functionality';
   }
   ```

+Every time you add a new story, you should add the url of the base component's [MUI API](https://v4.mui.com/) to the StorybookWrapper component.

 All needed information on how to create a story and other related matters, please follow [Storybook's Page](https://storybook.js.org/)